awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-security-permission.md

 To add input data decryption or output data encryption using AWS KMS to any type of labeling job, modify the following policy by listing KMS key ARNs you want to grant permissions to use under `Resource`\.
 Attach the policy to an execution role\.

 **Important**
-You cannot use Ground Truth [automated data setup](https://docs.aws.amazon.com/sagemaker/latest/dg/sms-data-input.html#sms-console-create-manifest-file) if you use AWS KMS to encrypted buckets or objects in Amazon S3\.
+You cannot use Ground Truth [automated data setup](https://docs.aws.amazon.com/sagemaker/latest/dg/sms-data-input.html#sms-console-create-manifest-file) if you use AWS KMS to encrypt buckets or objects in Amazon S3\.

 ```
 {